Summer Adventure Camps

 What are the ages of participants?

-The age for this course is 15-17 year olds.
+The age for this adventure camp is 15-17 year olds.

 What gear and equipment do I need?

-Beyond my tuition, what will I need to pay for during the course?
+Beyond my tuition, what will I need to pay for during the camp?

 Your tuition with NCOAE covers all major costs related to your room, board, and lodging, except when specified in the itinerary.
 Each student should bring a small amount of spending money for personal items; such as souvenirs, extra snacks, and gifts.